ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

   &nbsp;

 - *legacyDependencyResolution*: `boolean`
-  Re-enables the legacy dependency resolution of the tooling extension which allows to use entry points from `devDependencies` of the project.
+  Re-enables the legacy dependency resolution of the UI5 CLI extension which allows to use entry points from `devDependencies` of the project.
 By default, only the `dependencies` maintained in the projects' `package.json` and the transitive dependencies are considered for the entry points and all other entry points are ignored. (available since new minor version `3.7.0` which introduces a new dependency resolution for `dependencies` only)
   &nbsp;

 - *additionalDependencies*: `string[]`